 Ahhs and Spas

-We’ve never met a mom who turned down a good pedicure, and Julep (multiple locations including Bellevue, downtown Seattle, U District and Gig Harbor) is always a great gift choice.
-Their parlor menu includes dozens of options and upgrades, and Julep Nail Color does not contain formaldehyde or any other nasties.
-Go for a gift card, or surprise her with The Mani Collection ($45.00).
-Frenchy’s Day Spa in Madison Park is another one of our favorites.
+We’ve never met a mom who turned down a good pedicure, and Julep (multiple locations including Bellevue, downtown Seattle and the U-District) is always a great gift choice.
+Their parlor menu includes dozens of options and upgrades and Julep Nail Color does not contain formaldehyde or any other nasties.
+Go for a gift card, or surprise her with a gift set.
+Frenchy’s Day Spa & Beauty Botique in Madison Park is another one of our favorites.
 The whole vibe is frilly and fun and for $45 you can hear mama purr when she gets her feet dipped in warm paraffin.
-Gift cards for spa services are a super option – or shop their Parisian-inspired store for cosmetics, soaps, candles, lingerie, jewelry or perfume (pictured).
+Gift cards for spa services are a super option – or shop their Parisian-inspired store for cosmetics, soaps, candles, lingerie, jewelry or perfume.

 Does Mommy like to get nude?
 For a full frontal experience, the Olympus Spa in either Lynwood or Tacoma is the ultimate day spa indulgence.
-For just $35 (gift cards available) she can spend the day soaking it up in various whirlpools, a steam sauna, an herbal dry sauna and various earth energy rooms and mediation rooms.
-A Total Bliss Package at their Tacoma location ($294) includes the daily entry fee, body scrub, body moisturizing, and body massage.
-Ahhh… can you hear Mama relaxing already?
+For just $40 (gift cards available) mom can spend the day soaking it up in various whirlpools, a steam sauna, an herbal dry sauna and various earth energy rooms and mediation rooms.
+A Total Bliss Package at their Lynnwood location ($339) includes the daily entry fee, plus body scrub, body moisturizing, body massage and body wrap.
+The whole experience is 3 hours and 20 minutes.
+Ahhh… can you hear mama relaxing already?

 Whoever said flowers are “out” for Mother’s Day is oh-so-wrong.
 Flowers are never out.
 Okay, maybe some of those cheesy arrangements with the Mylar balloons and cheap teddy bears, but if you’re reading this, we know you would never do that.
 Right?
 Riggght.
-Here’s how you do flowers: order from a chic place like Marigold and Mint on Capitol Hill (delivered, starting at $75, or pick up a beautiful bouquet for $25).
-They also have a great selection of cards in stock, from the super cute to the wickedly funny, and sweet treats such as handmade Fleur de Sel Caramels from Maison Bouche ($10 each).
+Here’s how you do flowers: order from a chic place like Marigold and Mint on Capitol Hill (delivered, starting at $75 or pick up a beautiful bouquet for $25).
+They also have a great selection of cards in stock, from the super cute to the wickedly funny as well as organic herbs, edible flowers, books and contemporary and vintage ceramics.

 Chocolate?
-Yes, please.
+Yes, please!
 Seattle has some amazing chocolatiers so there’s no excuse to indulge Mommy in anything but the best.
 Fran’s has possibly the most elegant packaging (and best tasting) chocolates around.
-Treat her to either the 20pc Assortment ($30) or the Grey and Smoked Salt Caramels ($28.50).
-This is a perfect go-to gift for sisters, aunties and anyone who’s name ends in -in-law.
+Treat her to either the 20 piece Assortment ($30) or the Gray and Smoked Salt Caramels ($20).
+This is a perfect go-to gift for sisters, aunties and anyone whose name ends in -in-law.
 Chocolopolis on Queen Anne is another terrific option.
-Pick up a gift, or register for a tasting event.
+Kids can make their own bars for mom on Saturday, May 7 from 9 a.m.-11 a.m. (bars are $10 each of 3 for $25) or pick up a packaged gift or register for a tasting event.

 Action & Adventure